-North Carolina has some of the most punitive traffic laws in the country and North Carolina is no exception to this.
+North Carolina has some of the most punitive traffic laws in the country.
 Despite this, there is a simple formula for keeping your insurance rates low and affordable: Don’t get a speeding ticket!
 Easier said than done, right?
 Getting a speeding ticket probably wasn’t on your to-do list, and if you want to keep your insurance rate low you had better make sure that paying your ticket off in order to “be done with it” isn’t on your to-do list either.
 The devil is in the details and the true cost of a speeding ticket is much deeper than the court costs and fines listed on your traffic citation.

 Say, for example, you're driving at a speed of 70 mph in a 65 mph zone.
 That feels innocent enough.
 Everyone does it, right?
 But then, you don't notice the speed limit drop to 55 mph and the next thing you know you’re getting pulled over.
 Life gets busy and you decide to simply pay for the speeding ticket online to avoid the hassle of court.
 All good, right?
 Unfortunately not.
 In this example, you’d receive three points on your license, and your North Carolina auto insurance premiums could go through the roof!